 Dashi is a classic macrobiotic broth used for soups, sauces, noodles, vegetables and more.
 This dashi is an adaptation of the Angelika’s Kitchen recipe.
 It’s an excellent soup stock and can be used as a base for a noodle dish or for steaming and poaching fish.
 Dashi is also a healing food, containing medicinal dried shiitake mushrooms, anti-inflammatory ginger, and mineral-rich kombu seaweed.

-  - 2 quarts water (cold)
+2 quarts cold water

-  - 1 strip kombu (kelp) seaweed
+1 strip kombu (kelp) seaweed

-  - 1 1/2 cups mushrooms (dried shiitake)
+1 1/2 cupsdried shiitake mushrooms

 1/2 cup mirin

-  - 1/4 cup shoyu (or tamari)
+1/4 cup shoyu or tamari

 Gather the ingredients.

 Heat water and kombu in a medium saucepan and bring to a high simmer.
 Do not boil.

 Remove kombu from liquid and discard the kombu.